IBM/unitxt/docs/docs/adding_format.rst

    {{ user_msg_1 }} [/INST] {{ model_answer_1 }} </s><s>[INST] {{ user_msg_2 }} [/INST]

-An example for data point with the llama2 format:
+An example for data point with the llama2 format and system prompt.

 ..
 Example
 ::